UNLOQIO/unloq-wordpress-plugin/readme.txt

 == Changelog ==
+= 1.5.3 =
+* Added the "Expos wp-admin/" functionality.
+If set to false, un-authenticated users that land on wp-admin/ will get a 404 in stead of the redirect to the login page.
+By default, this feature is disabled.

 = 1.5.2 =
 * Token parsing now takes place right after the "init" hook, and now looks directly into the server's querystring for the unloq_uauth key.
 Previously this was done using the "parse_request" hook, but quite a few plugins abuse of that hook and were stopping the UNLOQ authentication
 * Updated the error message for expired tokens to include a bit more information